 This is a more advanced accreditation course for those who wish to continue their development and referee at higher levels of the game.

 There are paths for promotion both as a Referee and Assistant Referee.
-At the higher levels, this often requires a referee to choose on which direction he or she wants to pursue, with help from assessors of course.
-At this stage, you will have been selected to attend week-long National Referee Development Academies (RDA2 and RDA3), which will help you make the right choice.
+At the highest levels, this often requires a referee to choose on which direction he or she wants to pursue, with help from assessors of course.
+At this stage, you will have been selected to attend week-long National Referee Development Academies ( RDA3), which will help you make the right choice.

 LEVEL 4 REFEREE

 This is a more extensive field-based assessment, which requires recommendation from assessors.
-You will be required to referee two games at CCL or MPL level, passing the mandatory requirements in both games.
+You will be required to referee two games at CPL or SL level, passing the mandatory requirements in both games.
 Candidates must also pass a fitness test.
-The next step here involves officiating in the National Premiership, National Women’s League, or National Youth League.
+The next step here involves officiating in the Men's and Women’s Leagues.

 LEVEL 5 REFEREE

 This is a course that qualifies candidates to referee at the highest domestic leagues and makes them eligible for nomination to international games.